huggingface/datasets/docs/source/load_hub.rst

 Select a split
 --------------

 A split is a specific subset of the dataset like ``train`` and ``test``.
-Make sure you always select a split when you load a dataset.
+Make sure you select a split when you load a dataset.
 If you don't supply a ``split`` argument, 🤗 Datasets will only return a dictionary containing the subsets of the dataset.

 .. code-block::